mahimakesh8697/mahimakesh8697/README.md

 SQLite3: SQLite is a C library that provides a lightweight disk-based database that doesn't require a separate server process and allows accessing the database using a nonstandard variant of the SQL query language.
 It's very lightweight, so it doesn't require much time or effort to set up or maintain.

-YOUTUBE DATA SCRAPPING AND ITS ETHICAL PERSPECTIVE: When engaging in the scraping of YouTube content, it is crucial to approach it ethically and responsibly.
-Respecting YouTube's terms and conditions, obtaining appropriate authorization, and adhering to data protection regulations are fundamental considerations.
-The collected data must be handled responsibly, ensuring privacy, confidentiality, and preventing any form of misuse or misrepresentation.
-Furthermore, it is important to take into account the potential impact on the platform and its community, striving for a fair and sustainable scraping process.
-By following these ethical guidelines, we can uphold integrity while extracting valuable insights from YouTube data.

 REQUIRED LIBRARIES: